 I grew up in Jane-Finch, a tough neighbourhood where negative influences threaten the successful development of youth.
 While my family life was stable, not all my friends could say the same.
 Many of them were making poor choices that affect their lives to this day.

-kids.now helped set me on the right path
+Kids Now helped set me on the right path

-Now I’m on the road to success
+On the road to success

 In 2009, I completed my commerce and finance degree at the University of Toronto’s Rotman School of Management.
 I recently started my own business, Product Intelligence Inc., which provides financial analysis and risk assessments to alternative investment groups.
 I’m also an officer and shareholder of a commercial real estate investment company, and recently accepted a junior management role in BMO Financial Group’s corporate real estate division.

-My participation in the kids now program also laid the foundation for my strong commitment to supporting community and youth development.
+My participation in Kids Now program laid the foundation for my strong commitment to supporting community and youth development.
 In recent years, I have assumed two executive Board positions with the National Society of Black Engineers (NSBE), the largest student-run organization in the world, and helped initiate the Toronto Youth Legacy Program to encourage high school students to pursue technical career fields.
 As an executive of the Black Business and Professional Association (BBPA) Leaders of Tomorrow Organizing Committee, I engaged in the planning and hosting of the annual Leaders of Tomorrow Conference, which included 300 high school students and over 30 corporate executives.